Tasty sausage kabobs are broiled in the oven. An easy recipe that will please everyone, these sausage kabobs make the perfect summer meal!

 What to serve with sausage kabobs?

-All you need alongside these sausage kabobs is a simple green salad, and you’re set.
+All you need alongside these kabobs is a simple green salad, and you’re set.
 It’s a tasty summer meal that’s so easy to put together, and that grownups and kids love.

 Is this a healthy recipe?

 That depends.
 It’s keto and low carb and should be gluten free too if your sausage is free of starchy additives (the Aidells brand is a good one).
 However, processed meats have been linked to disease.
 And while the actual risk is very small, and the research inconclusive, I don’t think we should ignore that research completely, even though some say we should.

 My own personal choice is to consume processed meats in moderation.
 So I don’t make sausage kabobs every week.
 It’s more of a summer treat that I make once or twice over the summer.